protocol/research-website/content/posts/201912-resnetlab-launch/index.md

 That’s why we are beyond excited to share with you a new research group at Protocol Labs: the Resilient Networks Lab, or ResNetLab for short.

-**The Resilient Networks Lab mission** is to **build resilient distributed systems** by creating and operating a platform where researchers can **collaborate openly and asynchronously on deep technical work**.
+**The mission of the Resilient Networks Lab** is to **build resilient distributed systems** by creating and operating a platform where researchers can **collaborate openly and asynchronously on deep technical work**.

 ## The motivation for ResNetLab